c1nnamonB4keryH4x/Google_dork_international_intel/README.md

     Refer to the README: The README file provides an overview and guidelines for using the repository effectively.

 Dorking Techniques
+this website can be used for info gathering due to its web scraping capabilities, limit is 13.9999 layers: https://iceberg--abandonedmuse.on.websim.ai/
 Google dorking involves using advanced search operators to find specific information on the internet.
 Here are some common techniques:

     Basic Search Operators: Use quotes for exact matches, site: to limit searches to specific domains, and filetype: to find specific file types.